|

-Posted at 01:54 PM in Assisted Reproductive Technology, Books, Surrogacy | Permalink | Comments (0) | TrackBack (0)
+Posted by Sharon LaMothe at 10:00 AM in Assisted Reproductive Technology, Books, Infertility, Intended Parents, Parenting 101, Pregnancy, Surrogacy | Permalink | Comments (1)

 Reblog